Prepare for Lasting Love: Premarital Counseling

 Which Topics Should Engaged Couples Discuss Before Marriage?

-Essential premarital topics include financial management, family planning, career priorities, conflict resolution styles, religious beliefs, and expectations about household responsibilities and extended family involvement.
+We will cover everything from financial management, family planning, career priorities, conflict resolution styles, religious beliefs, to expectations about household responsibilities and extended family involvement.

-Talk about whether you want children, how many, and your parenting philosophies.
-Couples with different family plans often face serious conflicts later that could have been addressed earlier.
+We will talk about whether you want children, how many, and your parenting philosophies.

-Explore how each of you communicates during disagreements and what resolution looks like to you.
-Understanding these patterns now prevents destructive conflict cycles.
-Your religious beliefs and how they'll influence your marriage and potential children need clear discussion.
-These conversations feel difficult but protect your relationship from future surprises and misalignment.
+Most importantly we will explore how each of you communicates during disagreements and what resolution looks like to you.
+Understanding these patterns now prevents can destructive conflict cycles.
+These conversations feel difficult but protect your relationship from future difficulties.

 How Does Premarital Counseling Differ From Marriage Therapy?